-We expect our expenses to continue to increase substantially in connection with our ongoing activities, particularly as we advance our Phase 3 clinical program of COMP360 in TRD and continue to advance the preclinical activities, manufacturing and Phase 2 clinical trials of COMP360.
+We expect our expenses to continue to increase substantially in connection with our ongoing activities, particularly as we continue to advance our Phase 3 program of COMP360 in TRD and clinical and preclinical activities supporting studies and related preparatory work for an NDA filing, as well as manufacturing activities and commercial preparedness activities.
 In addition, we expect to continue to incur significant costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses.
 Our expenses will also increase as we:

-- continue the clinical development of our investigational COMP360 psilocybin treatment in active clinical trial sites across Europe and North America, including costs associated with conducting our Phase 3 program in TRD; - establish relationships with the network of public healthcare institutions and private clinics that will administer our investigational COMP360 psilocybin treatment, if approved; - continue the training of qualified therapists, psychiatrists and other healthcare professionals to deliver our investigational COMP360 psilocybin treatment in our clinical trials: - establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any therapeutic candidates, therapy sessions, or digital support, for which we may obtain regulatory approval, including COMP360; - advance our commercialization strategy in the United States and Europe, including using digital technologies and solutions to enhance our therapeutic offering; - · continue the research and development program for our other preclinical stage therapeutic candidates and discovery-stage programs; - discover and/or develop additional therapeutic candidates; - seek regulatory approvals for any therapeutic candidates that successfully complete clinical trials; - pursue necessary scheduling-related decisions to enable us to commercialize any therapeutic candidates containing controlled substances for which we may obtain regulatory approval, including COMP360; - obtain, maintain, expand and protect our intellectual property portfolio, including litigation costs associated with defending against alleged patent or other intellectual property infringement claims; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our therapeutic development and potential future commercialization efforts: - expand our operations in the United States and Europe - · incur additional legal, accounting and other expenses associated with operating as a public company listed in the United States; and work to accelerate research of emerging psychedelic therapies through our partnership with our Centers of Excellence.
+- continue to advance our Phase 3 program for investigational COMP360 psilocybin treatment in TRD and clinical and preclinical supporting studies and related preparatory work for the NDA filing; - · initiate a late-stage development program in PTSD; - continue the training of qualified healthcare professionals to monitor and safeguard participants receiving investigational COMP360 psilocybin treatment in our Phase 3 program and other clinical trials; - · service our outstanding indebtedness; - may in the future resume and pursue research and development programs for our other preclinical stage therapeutic candidates and discovery-stage programs; - · may in the future invest in further discovery efforts and/or develop additional therapeutic candidates; - establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any therapeutic candidates for which we may obtain regulatory approval, including COMP360; - · advance our commercialization strategy; - establish and expand the network of public healthcare institutions and private clinics that administer our investigational COMP360 psilocybin treatment in conjunction with psychological support if approved; - · seek regulatory approvals for any future therapeutic candidates that successfully complete clinical trials; - experience heightened regulatory scrutiny; - pursue necessary scheduling-related decisions by the U.S. Drug Enforcement Administration, or the DEA, and various state governments to enable us to commercialize any therapeutic candidates containing controlled substances for which we may obtain regulatory approval, including COMP360; - obtain, maintain, expand and protect our intellectual property portfolio, including litigation costs associated with defending against alleged patent or other intellectual property infringement claims: - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our therapeutic development and potential future commercialization efforts: - experience any delays or encounter any issues with respect to any of the above, including failed studies, ambiguous trial results, safety issues or other regulatory challenges, including, for example, delays and other impacts as a result of pandemics or other public health crises; - · expand our operations in the U.S. and Europe in the future; and - · incur additional legal, accounting and other expenses associated with operating as an English-domiciled public company listed in the U.S.

-We believe our existing cash of \$220.2 million at December 31, 2023, together with the net proceeds raised to date during the first quarter, will be sufficient for us to fund our operating expenses and capital expenditure requirements into late 2025.
+As of December 31, 2024, we had cash and cash equivalents of \$165.1 million.
+We believe that our existing cash and cash equivalents, together with the net proceeds raised to date during the first quarter of 2025 of \$140.4 million, will be sufficient for us to fund our operating expenses and capital expenditure requirements at least through the planned 26-week data read-out from our COMP006 study, which is expected in the second half of 2026.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 As we progress with our development programs and the regulatory review process, we expect to incur significant commercialization expenses related to product manufacturing, pre-commercial activities and commercialization.